-Situated on the western part of the country, Maharashtra happens to be the third largest state, in the nation and stands second in population among all other Indian states.
-Surrounded by the Arabian Sea on the western part, and Gujarat on the North West, Madhya Pradesh to the North, Karnataka on the South and Chhattisgarh on the East, this state of India is 3,07,713 sq km in area.
+Situated in the western part of the country, Maharashtra happens to be the third largest state in the nation and stands second in population among all Indian states.

 - Travel Guide